techidaily/site-games-able/source/_posts/classic-catchers-reviving-retro-pokemon-on-android.md

  You'll need a separate Android Pokémon emulator for each system.
 These are the main series games, though you can also emulate spinoff titles like Pokémon Pinball if you like.

  As you'd expect, the newer a console, the more difficult it is to emulate.
-Despite that, the good news is that you can[emulate the Nintendo 3DS games on Android](https://www.makeuseof.com/3ds-android-emulator/) .
+Despite that, the good news is that you can [emulate the Nintendo 3DS games on Android](https://www.makeuseof.com/3ds-android-emulator/) .
 So, yes, it's possible to emulate newer games like Pokémon X and Y, Omega Ruby and Alpha Sapphire, and Sun and Moon on Android.
 However, this article focuses on the classics.

- By the way, we've looked at[how to play Pokémon games on iPhone and iPad](https://www.makeuseof.com/tag/play-pokemon-emulate-games-iphone-ipad/) if you have those devices as well.
+ By the way, we've looked at [how to play Pokémon games on iPhone and iPad](https://www.makeuseof.com/tag/play-pokemon-emulate-games-iphone-ipad/) if you have those devices as well.

 ## How to Play Pokémon Games on Android